Mountaintop removal for coal has turned regions of Appalachia into devastation zones.

 This dangerous trajectory can only be reversed by a culture-wide acceptance of the dangers posed by unconventional fuels.
-The current resistance campaigns by local citizen's groups are important, but must be supplemented by a large public call for a society-wide mobilization, to drive a comprehensive shift from fossil fuels to clean renewable energy at wartime speed and scale.
+The current resistance campaigns by local citizen's groups are important, but must be supplemented by a large public call for a society-wide mobilization, to drive a comprehensive shift in fossil fuels reduction.

 Oil tar sands production in Alberta, Canada has turned a Florida-sized stretch of boreal forest into a toxic wasteland.
 The production of tar sands “syncrude” pollutes vast quantities of water and releases huge amounts of greenhouse gases.
 Climate scientist James Hansen says that if we develop tar sands, it will be "game over" for the climate.
 Activists have opposed the construction of the Keystone XL Pipeline from Canada to the US Gulf Coast, which would facilitate the exploitation of the tar sands.
 Yet already over a million barrels per day of tar sands bitumen flows into the US through the existing network of pipelines.